-During the first two sessions we will introduce the key parts of the Python language: variables, functions, control structures, IO, exception handling as well the concept of object-oriented programming.
+During the first two sessions we will introduce the key concepts of the Python language: variables, functions, control structures, IO, exception handling as well the concept of object-oriented programming.

-During the third, we will focus on how Python can be used in a scientific environment by using Numpy and SciPy.
-For thiswill assume that attendees have programming experience in Python and/or attended the two part Hands-on Introduction to Python
+During the third and fourth sessions, we will focus on how Python can be used in a scientific environment by using Numpy and SciPy.

 a.
 You will need to a laptop with a functional connection to the campus WiFi (or any internet connection if you attend via Zoom).

 b.
 Log in to one of our Jupyter Hub servers.